-The Genealogy Program acknowledges online requests using the receipt generated when a request is successfully processed and submitted.
-The receipt includes the case identification number/Case ID (i.e., GEN-1000XXXX) and date of submission (open date).
-You will not receive any additional correspondence from us until your request has been completed.
+The Genealogy Program acknowledges your online requests by generating a receipt after we process the request you submitted.
+The receipt includes the case identification number/Case ID (such as GEN-1000XXXX) and date of submission (open date).
+You will not receive any additional correspondence from us until we complete your request.
 Please do not submit a duplicate request on the same immigrant as it only delays your initial request and adds to our backlog.

 You may not have received the records you requested for one or more of the following reasons:

-You can help speed our response to your record request by providing proof of death for any other persons one expects to be identified in a file.
-If all individuals identified in the file are proven deceased the file can be released without processing under the Freedom of Information/Privacy Act (FOIA/PA).
+You can help speed our response to your record request by providing proof of death for any other persons you expect to be in the file.
+If all individuals identified in the file are proven deceased, we can release the file without processing it under the Freedom of Information/Privacy Act.
 Other persons most commonly found in the records are the immigrant subject's children, spouse, and/or siblings.
 Acceptable documentary proof includes the following: